subfuzion/appmesh-blog/colorapp/fargate/README.md

 As part of the original [walkthrough] we pushed the `gateway` and `colorteller` images to ECR (see [Deploy Images]) and then launched ECS tasks with these images.
 We will now launch an ECS task using the Fargate launch type with the same `colorteller` and `envoy` images.
 When the task is deployed, the running `envoy` container will be a sidecar for the `colorteller` container.
 Even with the Fargate launch type where we don't manually configure EC2 instances, a sidecar container will always be co-located on the same physical instance and its lifecycle coupled to the lifecycle of the primary application container (see [Sidecar Pattern]).

-1. Update the mesh configuration.
+#### 1. Update the mesh configuration

 Our updated CloudFormation templates are located in [this repo].

 This updated mesh configuration adds a new virtual node (`colorteller-green-vn`) and updates the virtual router (`colorteller-vr`) for the `colorteller` virtual service, so that traffic will be distributed between the blue and green virtual nodes at a 2:1 ratio (i.e., the green node will receive one third of the traffic).